State Botanical Garden of Georgia in Athens. Photo by @meganlogden

 3 Family Getaways for Outdoor Fun this Fall

 Start a new tradition with a getaway to experience Georgia's magnificent fall foliage!
-These three destinations offer fun festivals, awesome overnight stays, and outdoor adventures for family and friends.
+These three destinations offer awesome overnight stays, and outdoor adventures for family and friends.

 There's no better way to experience Georgia's fall foliage than a high-flying adventure with Banning Mills in Whitesburg.
 The tours combine the excitement of blazing fast zips and thrilling dual-zipline races, with birds-eye nature walks and sky bridges for the ultimate fall color views.

-Banning Mills is just a short drive from hardwood forest hikes and the home of "The Walking Dead."
-Hike and bike through the brilliant colors of fall at Chattahoochee Bend State Park, and tour Senoia, the town where fans of TWD flock to catch glimpses of zombies and the stars.
+Banning Mills is just a short drive from hardwood forest hikes through the brilliant colors of fall at Chattahoochee Bend State Park.
+You might also like to stop to tour Senoia, the town where fans of "The Walking Dead" flock to catch glimpses of zombies and the stars.

 Make the most memorable fall of all tucked away in the forest of Unicoi State Park near Alpine Helen.
 One of Georgia's most exciting Adventure Lodges, Unicoi offers ziplining and mountain biking thrills through the trees and some of the state's most unique overnight options.
 Guests stay in stylish lodge rooms, quirky barrel cabins, or camp in the one-of-a-kind squirrel's nest.

 Enjoy beautiful mountain scenery hiking to the nearby waterfalls and fly fishing trout streams.
 Take a scenic drive through the mountains and the brilliant fall foliage.
 And stroll through the Bavarian-style village of Helen, being sure to take a spin on the Georgia Mountain Coaster.